exercism/docs/building/tooling/analyzers/interface.md

 > - :speech*balloon: if it's a \_stylistic* preference, **and** there is _one
 >   clear standard_, comment on it.
 These rules enforce idiomatic code.
 > - :question: If it's a _stylistic_ preference, **and** there is no clear
->   standard, but most to all non-hobyist have adopted the same style, this
+>   standard, but most to all non-hobbyist have adopted the same style, this
 >   might be idiomatic.
 Comment at your discretion.

 #### Examples

 - **Ruby** has a language feature where `_` is treated differently,
   - :-1: if a student uses `_` for a variable name, but then uses it.
-- **Ruby** recognises `constants` only if they start with a **C**apital Letter,
+- **Ruby** recognizes `constants` only if they start with a **C**apital Letter,
   - :-1: if a student uses `snake_case` for a `class` name
 - **Ruby** has _de facto_ standards on `cAsInG` and `name-ing`,
   - :speech_balloon: you **SHOULD** guide students that `snake_case` is to be expected by most IDEs and highlighting on exercism in code blocks.
 - **JavaScript** IDEs highlight variables which are not used, except for those prefixed with an underscore (`_`).
-  - :speech*balloon: note that this behaviour exist so it might help them to use a different naming strategy.
+  - :speech*balloon: note that this behavior exist so it might help them to use a different naming strategy.
 They might think that prefixing with `*`means `private`, which is not the case in JavaScript.
 - **TypeScript** has a _de facto_ standard lint tool provided by Palantir,
   - :no_bell: If a student does not follow these rules as the lint tool is not